The Diocesan Children's Work Officer is here to help and support children's workers in our parishes and provide training.

 Details of training for children's workers.

-Contact Karen Beal, Children’s Work Officer (above) for any further information.
+Please see the document for further details and contact Karen Beal, Children’s Officer (above) for further information.

 Messy Church is a broad term for activity based, innovative expressions of church that appeals to the whole family.
 It’s usual for Messy Church to take place at a time (and sometimes in a place) that suits people who don't belong to church and would probably find a typical Sunday service off-putting.
 Messy Church is church for people at all stages of their faith journey and of any age - a congregation that is as valuable and worthy of investment as any other.